-Offerors may propose budgets up to \$30,000.00 per workshop.
+Applicants may propose budgets up to \$30,000.00 per workshop.

-IMPORTANT NOTE: This budget represents how much it would cost your organization to implement a workshop as described in Attachment A. IIE provides Fellows with a regular maintenance stipend for living costs and a professional activities allowance to cover travel and hotel costs associated with attending an Enhancement Workshop.
+IMPORTANT NOTE: This budget represents how much it would cost your organization to implement a workshop as described in Attachment A. IIE provides Fellows with a regular maintenance stipend for living costs and an allowance for professional activities to cover travel and hotel costs associated with attending an Enhancement Workshop.
 Those costs should not be included in your budget.